-However, the recent data still claims that a gum graft that requires preventing tooth loss and slowing down the periodontal progression disease might cost from 600 dollars and 1,200 dollars per procedure based on how severe your gum disease is.
+However, the recent data still claims that a gum graft that requires preventing tooth loss and slowing down the periodontal progression of disease might cost from 600 dollars and 1,200 dollars per procedure based on how severe your gum disease is.

 Possible additional cost Of Gum Grafting

-Generally, gum treatment usually starts with the X-rays and periodontal diagnosis exam which might cost some additional dollars most probably if not comprised in quoted price.
+Generally, gum treatment usually starts with the X-rays and periodontal diagnosis exam which might cost some additional dollars if not comprised in quoted price.
 This may vary from 150 and 400 dollars again depending on the dentist and hospital.

 Types of Gum Grafts With Possible Cons And Pros

-Overall there are three categories of gum grafts and based on the patient’s need the dentist will help you determine the safe and best treatment make sure you enjoy long-term success.
+Overall there are three categories of gum grafts and based on the patient’s need the dentist will help you determine the safe and best treatment to make sure you enjoy long-term success.